-Well, I have been to Paris, on two separate occasions.
-And, while each trip was only for a few days, I did get out and about exploring and photographing as much as I could.
-And it is a very, very beautiful city.
+Paris is most certainly a very, very beautiful city.
 It’s interesting how, when viewed from a reasonably elevated position looking out towards Sacre Coeur Basilica, just how beautiful the almost chalk white surrounding buildings can be in the sunlight.
-And the centre of Paris, on a balmy summer’s evening, is a very special place to be.

 Truth: It’s In The Making

 It’s an extremely impressive facade, full of subtle tonality and fine detail.